BiolApps/MeinteR/vignettes/Meinter_vignette.md

 \section{Overview}

 MeinteR (MEthylation INTERpretation) is an R package that identifies critical differentially methylated sites (DMS), based on the following hypothesis: Critical methylation-mediated changes are more likely to occur in genomic regions that are enriched in cis-acting regulatory elements than in "genomic deserts”.
 With MeinteR we first calculate the abundance of co-localized elements, such as transcription factor binding sites, tentative splice sites, and other DNA features, such as G-quadruplexes and palindromes, that potentially lead to distinct DNA conformational features, and then we rank them with respect to their putative methylation impact.
 MeinteR supports the most widely-used, single-base resolution assays, including Illumina’s BeadChip HumanMethylation27, HumanMethylation450 and MethylationEPIC arrays, whole genome, reduced representation and targeted bisulfite sequencing.
 The input data are either tabular files containing DMS coordinates of human genome (hg19 assembly) or array-based and sequencing data that can be directly imported from the Gene Expression Omnibus (GEO) repository.
 \subsection{Installation}
 To download and install MeinteR and its dependencies, you need to install `devtools` and then run the following R commands:

 ```
 library(devtools)
-devtools::install_github("andigoni/meinter", quiet=TRUE)
+devtools::install_github("andigoni/meinter")
 ```
 Alternatively, download the binary installation file, unzip it to a folder e.g. `~/MeinteR` and run the following commands:
 ```